Do you ever pay attention to colors when creating a website?

 For example, you can color up your travel blog with the colors that remind you of the places you love.
 Winter sports fan can instantly make color scheme inspired by snow-clad landscape.
 WOW!

 Are you getting into the whole color palette thing?
 Then it's time for a new galaxy.
-Find more about the art of color coordination in Color Theory from the Kissmetrics infographics.
+Discover the art of color pairing in this Looka guide.

 "Do.
 Or do not.
 There's no try. " Get inspired by the most famous Jedi quote and let's go on a mission.
 Suppose you have to create a music website for a friend or a client.
 What colors will you choose?